skip to Main Content

 Singer Dionne Warwick files for Chapter 7 bankruptcy

 Long Island residents may remember Dionne Warwick’s’ voice as one of the most recognizable of the 1960s, in hits such as “Walk on By” and “Do You Know the Way to San Jose?”
 At 72, she still performs fairly regularly.
-But according to her publicist, gross financial mismanagement in the 1980s led her into long-term financial problems.
+But according to her publicist, gross financial mismanagement in the 1980s led her to long-term financial problems.

 Last month, she filed for Chapter 7 bankruptcy protection, citing liabilities of well over $10 million, and assets of only $25,500.